LucasRobson2023/Projects-portfolio/README2.md

 | 41.908671 | -87.753469 | STREET                                     | WEAPONS VIOLATION               | 2025-05-26 19:56:00+00:00 | POINT (-87.75347 41.90867) | 115         | 25         | AUSTIN          | 37   | W37_AUSTIN       |
 | 41.909492 | -87.716771 | STREET                                     | WEAPONS VIOLATION               | 2025-01-03 19:33:00+00:00 | POINT (-87.71677 41.90949) | 99          | 23         | HUMBOLDT PARK   | 26   | W26_HUMBOLDTPARK |

+Just to check how the crime looks with the new areas mapped out, I created a heatmap.

 <img width="1369" height="1795" alt="image" src="https://github.com/user-attachments/assets/b3850ef3-b82e-4e2e-8315-d8b32447966a" />

+Returning back to the sweeping schedule dataset, I wanted to see if there was any correlation with areas not being cleaned and crime.
+To do this I had a look at the following dataframe.
+It includes the Ward and the Section, along with all the Months and days within it which sweeping occurs.

 | the_geom | WARD | WARD_ID | SECTION | SECTION_ID | WARD_SECTION | DISTRICT | APRIL | MAY  | JUNE | JULY | AUGUST | SEPTEMBER | OCTOBER | NOVEMBER | GLOBALID | Shape_Area      | Shape_Length     |
 |----------|------|---------|---------|------------|--------------|----------|-------|------|------|------|--------|-----------|---------|----------|----------|----------------|----------------|